TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 When deploying the automatic tracking algorithm on naive data without ground truth tracks, it is not possible to manually filter for correct tracks.
 Therefore, we present a conservative filtering method that extracts the most trustworthy tracks from a scene.

-We base our filtering on a density based clustering of the centroid of a geometry of each track.
+We base our filtering on a density-based clustering of the centroid of a geometry of each track.
 The geometries are derived in the following way: For tracks consisting of only a single point, the coordinates of the point are used as the centroid.
 For tracks consisting of two points, we establish the straight line between the points and calculate the centroid of the line.
 For tracks consisting of three points, we establish the triangle from the points and calculate the centroid of the triangle.
-For tracks consisting of more than three points, we calculate the convex hull of all the points included in the track and derive the polygon from the vertices of the convex hull and calculate the centroid of this polygon.
+For tracks consisting of three points or more, we calculate the convex hull of all the points included in the track and derive the polygon from the vertices of the convex hull and calculate the centroid of this polygon.
 For tracks that contain more than two points but where the points a colinear, we establish the line through the points and calculate the centroid of the line.

 We then apply the filtering based on the geometry centroids to remove tracks in areas with a high density of tracks as these have a high risk of tracking mismatches.
 The filtering is done in two steps.
-First, the DBSCAN clustering algorithm is run on the centroids with a conservatively high value for the eps parameter (350), meaning that tracks in close vicinity to each other will be clustered together.
+First, the DBSCAN clustering algorithm [@ester1996] is run on the centroids with a conservatively high value for the eps parameter (350), meaning that tracks in close vicinity to each other will be clustered together.

+We identify a good value for eps by...

 Second, all tracks that were not assigned to a unique cluster are removed.
 Tracks that are spatially isolated remains.
 We evaluate the tracking accuracy of the remaining tracks.
 We demonstrate our filtering approach for the image series for which our tracking algorithm did not produce perfect results.